D4NK3/tic-tac-toe/README.md

 ## Installing, Compiling and Running
 - Installing<br/>
 You first need to clone this repository.
-After that you need to compile the `CinemaRoomManager.java` file.
+After that you need to compile the `TicTacToe.java` file.

 - Compiling<br/>
-If you have JDK installed on your computer then use the `javac CinemaRoomManager.java` command to compile the program.
+If you have JDK installed on your computer then use the `javac TicTacToe.java` command to compile the program.

 - Running<br/>
 After compilation you can run your program using the `java CinemaRoomManager.class` command.